Panongan

+Map image showing Panongan highlighted in red.

 Panongan is a town and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-The district covers an area of 35.61 km^{2}, and had a population of 96,383 at the 2010 Census and 130,489 at the 2020 Census; the official estimate as at mid 2024 was 138,524 (comprising 70,553 males and 67,971 females).
+The district covers an area of 35.61 km^{2}, and had a population of 96,383 at the 2010 Census and 130,489 at the 2020 Census; the official estimate as of mid-2024 was 138,524 (comprising 70,553 males and 67,971 females).
 The district centre is at Panongan town.

 History

 Panongan was previously part of Cikupa District before it was split off from the southern part of that district in 1999.

 Communities

 Panongan District is sub-divided into the town (kelurahan) of Mekar Bakti and seven rural villages (desa), all sharing the postcode of 15711.
-These are listed below with their areas and their officially-estimated populations as at mid 2024.
+These are listed below with their areas and their officially-estimated populations as of mid-2024.